htruong/htruong.github.io/_posts/2018-03-26-shitty-by-default.md

 But that is one thing I knew I hate about that socialist-by-name society: It's provides you with choices against you by default.
 When I moved to the US, I learned people don't necessarily have to act that way.
 That was a huge relief for me, given [I am genetically not good at predicting people's intentions](/posts/personal-genetics-and-me.html).
 But I am worried that the US is moving towards that way, first in the virtual space.
 And in the past few years, I think the tide is moving towards real life too.
 People are given the shitty defaults with stuff that fucks with them.
 Unless!
 Unless you do dodgy stuff you aren't comfortable with.
 Unless you know how to dance that dance to push the right button, to say the right magic words.

 I think that "unless" is very important.
 It separates good people with bad people, and people that make the world better and the people who make the world bend over for their interests.
+That "fact check" sorry piece of PR is no more than the shitty society that exploits their own citizens, and drown the people who with less knowledge and experience who need to float the most.
 I wouldn't want to dance around that shit if I had a choice, even when I knew how to dance around that shit.

 But that's just me.